-Berkeley-Visitor is the new (Spring 2023) Wi-Fi service intended for visitors on campus.
+Berkeley-Visitor is a wi-fi service intended for visitors on campus.
 It provides basic Internet access to websites and allows users to use VPN services to connect to their home institutions or enterprises.
 Berkeley-Visitor is not intended for use by members of the campus community who have access to eduroam, and does not provide access to UCB VPN services or proprietary databases and resources.
-You also cannot use many common email clients/programs (like Outlook, Apple Mail, or Thunderbird) on this wireless network, and the campus MobilePrint website also will not work.

 Our IT department does not provide technical support for this network.
 More information can be found here.

 The Berkeley-IoT ("Internet of Things") wireless network is mainly intended for certain kinds of devices that cannot connect easily or function properly using eduroam's authentication method.
-Berkeley-IoT is not intended for laptops, tablets, and smartphones - common use-cases for this network include gaming consoles and streaming devices that students may wish to use in their dormitories, or projectors, audiovisual and lab equipment used in some campus facilities.
+Berkeley-IoT is not really intended for laptops, tablets, and smartphones (though they are able to connect to it) - common use-cases for this network include gaming consoles and streaming devices that students may wish to use in their dormitories, or projectors, audiovisual and lab equipment used in some campus facilities.
 You should always try to use eduroam first, but if you think you have a device that might benefit from Berkeley-IoT, you can read more about the network here and here (FAQ).